Die Fledermaus: Performance history

 The operetta premiered on 5 April 1874 at the Theater an der Wien in Vienna and has been part of the regular repertoire ever since.

 It was performed in New York under Rudolf Bial at the Stadt Theatre on 21 November 1874.
 The German première took place at Munich's Gärtnerplatztheater in 1875.
 Die Fledermaus was sung in English at London's Alhambra Theatre on 18 December 1876, with its score modified by Hamilton Clarke.

-When the operetta came to Paris in 1877 at the Théâtre de la Renaissance, as La Tzigane, with Ismaël and Zulma Bouffar in the cast, it was not a success; only in 1904, with Meilhac and Halevy's original roles names and the words adapted by Paul Ferrier to the music (with Max Dearly and Ève Lavallière in the cast) did it find success in Paris and enter the repertoire there.
+When the operetta came to Paris in 1877 at the Théâtre de la Renaissance, as La Tzigane, an amalgamated adaptation of Die Fledermaus and Cagliostro in Wien with Ismaël and Zulma Bouffar in the cast, it was not a success.
+It was not until 1904, in a version based on Meilhac and Halevy's play, with words adapted by Paul Ferrier to the music (with Max Dearly and Ève Lavallière in the cast) did Die Fledermaus find success in Paris and enter the repertoire.

 The first London performance in German did not take place until 1895.
 According to the archivist of the Royal Opera House, Covent Garden, "Twenty years after its production as a lyric opera in Vienna, [composer and conductor Gustav] Mahler raised the artistic status of Strauss's work by producing it at the Hamburg Opera House [...] all the leading opera houses in Europe, notably Vienna and Munich, have brightened their regular repertoire by including it for occasional performance."

 The role of Eisenstein was originally written for a tenor but is now frequently sung by a baritone.
 The role of Orlofsky is a trouser role, usually performed by a mezzo-soprano, sometimes by a countertenor and occasionally – an octave lower – by a tenor.

 The party of act 2 allows productions to insert a variety of additional entertainment acts, such as music, comedy, or dance.
 The lengthy drunken soliloquy by Frosch (a comedy speaking role) in act 3 also permits variety in performance.